 A: Yes, that’s a good question.
 It actually turns out that this method used by the Government to estimate Covid-19 deaths (as reported in the media) is an underestimation of the number of deaths due to Covid-19, not an overestimation.
 The number of people who died OF the virus is actually a little higher than the figures we’ve been told.

 You see, it can often take quite a long time for the actual cause of death to be determined by autopsy and registered on someone’s death certificate.
+Doctors will only record Covid on the death certificate if it was the main or contributory cause of death.
 The Office for National Statistics keeps a record of this, and you can find those numbers for 2020 on this ONS chart here.
 Column E shows the number of people who died WITH Covid-19 each week, whilst column F shows the number of people who died OF Covid-19 each week, as determined by autopsy.

 But because this method of determining the cause of death takes so long, the Government uses a proxy measurement of “deaths within 28 days of having a positive Covid-19 test” as a quick and easy estimation of daily coronavirus deaths.
 (It is important to realise that this is NOT the same as column E from the ONS data, which shows the numbers of deaths with Covid-19 regardless of when they had received a positive test.)